 Education and Outreach: Once a strong infrastructure is in place, all citizens and businesses will need to know how to handle material in their home and at work.
 Recycling systems continue to evolve as material composition changes and technologies change.
 Thus, information needs to be put in front of the citizens of your community on a regular basis in many different ways to feed MRFs and end markets with good quality material, while continuing to decrease the material buried in landfills.

-- There does not appear to be a consistent message about recycling locations and materials across the county. - City of Manistee uses a Waste Advisor (ReCollect) 'app' on the city's website to help direct people to recycling and disposal outlets.
+There does not appear to be a consistent message about recycling locations and materials across the county.

 SURVEY